Boom Town (Doctor Who): Production

-According to an interview with executive producer and episode writer Russell T Davies in Doctor Who Magazine, this episode was originally offered to his friend and former colleague, the critically acclaimed and award-winning scriptwriter Paul Abbott.
+According to an interview with executive producer and episode writer Russell T Davies in Doctor Who Magazine, this episode was originally offered to his friend and former colleague, the scriptwriter Paul Abbott.
 Abbott accepted and submitted a storyline, revealing that Rose had been bred by the Doctor as an experiment in creating a perfect companion.
 The episode was titled "The Void".
 However, Abbot had to abandon the project due to other commitments.
 Davies wrote "Boom Town" instead, bringing back Badland as Blaine due to her performance in "Aliens of London" and "World War Three" being "brilliant", though she had few lines.
 The actor playing Mr Cleaver, William Thomas, had previously appeared as Martin the undertaker in the 1988 classic series story Remembrance of the Daleks.
 This made him the first performer to appear in both the original and current run of Doctor Who.
 He later played Geraint Cooper, the father of Gwen Cooper, in the Doctor Who spinoff series Torchwood.

 Davies stated that he originally intended to call this episode "Dining with Monsters".
 He joked that a much better name for this episode would be "What should we do with Margaret?"
 Davies intended the episode to be a character piece exploring whether the Doctor had the authority to take someone to their death sentence, as well as showing the consequences of the Doctor's actions the last time he met Margaret.
 The storyline was fitting for Eccleston's war-torn Doctor.
 The consequences of the Doctor's lifestyle are also explored through Rose's boyfriend Mickey, who has been forced to move on because she is not around.
 The resolution is a deliberate deus ex machina, regressing Margaret so she can start anew, although Davies remarked that the resolution did not come completely out of nowhere as the TARDIS' psychic link had been already established.